 A closer look at the biggest achievements of Jon Stewart.
 Awards, milestones, and records that define success.

-Jon Stewart is a highly acclaimed American comedian, writer, producer, director, political commentator, actor, and television host.
-He is best known for hosting The Daily Show from 1999 to 2015 and returning to the show in 2024.
-Stewart also hosted The Problem with Jon Stewart on Apple TV+ from 2021 to 2023.
-Throughout his career, he has received numerous awards, including 23 Primetime Emmy Awards, two Grammy Awards, and the Mark Twain Prize for American Humor.
+Jon Stewart is an American comedian, writer, producer, director, political commentator, actor, and television host, best known for hosting The Daily Show from 1999 to 2015 and again beginning in 2024.
+He also hosted The Problem with Jon Stewart on Apple TV+ from 2021 to 2023.
+Throughout his career, Stewart has garnered significant recognition, including multiple Primetime Emmy Awards, Grammy Awards, and Peabody Awards.
+He received the Bronze Medallion in 2019 and the Mark Twain Prize for American Humor in 2022, solidifying his status as a prominent figure in American comedy and political satire.

-In 2000, The Daily Show won a Peabody Award for its coverage of the US presidential election, called "Indecision 2000".
+In 2000, The Daily Show won a Peabody Award for its coverage of the US presidential elections, called "Indecision 2000".

 In 2001, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program.

-In 2003, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program, and also for Outstanding Variety, Music, or Comedy Series.
+In 2003, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.

-At the end of 2004, Newsweek claimed they had correctly predicted that Jon Stewart would emerge as an absolute sensation.
+At the end of 2004, Newsweek confirmed that their prediction of Jon Stewart becoming an absolute sensation had been correct.

-In 2004, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program, and also for Outstanding Variety, Music, or Comedy Series.
+In 2004, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.

-In 2004, The Daily Show won a Peabody Award for its coverage of the US presidential election, called "Indecision 2004".
+In 2004, The Daily Show won a Peabody Award for its coverage of the US presidential elections, called "Indecision 2004".

 In 2005, Jon Stewart and The Daily Show received the National Council of Teachers of English (NCTE) George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.

-In 2005, Jon Stewart was named among the Time 100, Time magazine's annual list of the 100 most influential people of the year.
+In 2005, Jon Stewart was named among the Time 100, an annual list of 100 of the most influential people of the year by Time magazine.

 In 2005, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program.
-Jon Stewart also won the Grammy Award for Best Comedy Album for his recording, America (The Book): A Citizen's Guide to Democracy Inaction.
+Jon Stewart won the Grammy Award for Best Comedy Album for his recording, America (The Book): A Citizen's Guide to Democracy Inaction by Jon Stewart.

 In 2006, Jon Stewart was presented an Honorary All-America Award by the National Soccer Coaches Association of America (NSCAA).